devloco/create-react-wptheme-example-celestial/react-src/README.md

 Then
     -   Under Common Settings → Custom Structure: /posts/%postname%/

+And if you want to do the wooCommerce part of the tutorial:
     -   Under Product permalinks → Custom base: /products/

 If you don’t set the permalinks as above, the theme may not function as desired.